 What stands in the way of you hitting your target?
 Your Dreams?
 Your big hairy audacious goals?
-How many excuses have you made up for why you are trusting your soul to lead you in the right direction?
-How many times are you going to use your family, your job, others peoples problems as excuses to block access to the door of your own dreams?
+How many excuses have you made up for why you are not trusting your soul to lead you in the right direction?
+How many times are you going to use your family, your job, other people’s problems, as excuses to block access to the door of your own dreams?

 The hardest part of hitting the target is the decision to let go of the arrow.
 To take fear and doubt out of the equation.
 To cast time out the window.
 Passion unchains your creativity.
 It removes the fear of change, the fear of success or failure.

 “As soon as you start to pursue a dream, your life wakes up and everything has meaning” – Barbara Sher